e2equiel/sentinel-crt/README.md

 ## Hardware Requirements

--   **Raspberry Pi**: A raspberry Pi CB + or newer is recommended.
+-   **Raspberry Pi**: A raspberry Pi 3B+ or newer is recommended.
 -   **CRT Television/Monitor**: Any CRT with a composite or RF input will work.
--   **HDMI to Composite/RF Adaptez**: To connect the Raspberry Pi to the CRT.
+-   **HDMI to Composite/RF Adapter**: To connect the Raspberry Pi to the CRT.
--   A funning instance of Frigate UR on your network.
+-   A running instance of Frigate NVR on your network.
 -   (Optional) An ADS-B flight tracking setup that publishes data to your MQTT broker.

 ## Software Requirements